What Is the Drinking Age in England?

 Where can you drink alcohol in England?

 The most popular place to grab a drink is a pub, which usually serve pints of beer, wine by the glass and spirits.
-Many pubs now also offer prosecco, often on tap.
+Many pubs now also offer Prosecco, often on tap.
 You can also drink in a bar, club or restaurant, as well as many coffee shops.
 London is well-known for its many high-end cocktail bars, which are usually found in the fancy hotels.

 It is illegal in some areas to carry or drink alcohol on the street, but many Brits do it anyway.
 Police can confiscate open bottles or pints if you carry them on the street, so be sure to know the rules in the area where you're traveling.
 It's common practice to stand directly outside a pub with a pint on a sunny day or warm evening, especially in cities like London.